Menu

 • Carisoprodol (Soma)

-• Do you ever find yourself taking more of your medicine or for longer than you intended to?
+• Taking more medication or for longer than intended

-• Have you made attempts to stop or cut back on using but haven’t been able to?
+• Unsuccessful attempts to stop or cut back usage

-• Do you find yourself having cravings or urges to take it?
+• Experiencing cravings or urges to take medication

 Because 'prescription medication' as a term refers to so many different types of medication it is difficult to outline one specific detox or withdrawal experience.
 One aspect of withdrawal that is common among most habit-forming medications is that they are not typically safe to stop without medical supervision.
 Abruptly stopping, or too quickly weaning off from, certain medications such as opioids or benzodiazepines can lead to severe symptoms such as seizures, cardiac arrest, and even death.
 If you are looking to stop using prescription medications, it is essential to do so under strict advice and oversight from an experienced medical team.